DS-100/sp22/syllabus.md

 ## Course Components

-This fall, Data 100 will be run in a hybrid format.
-Here’s a nice high-level “typical week in the course”.
+Below is a high-level “typical week in the course” for Spring 2022.

 |  Mo | Tu | We | Th | Fr |
 | --- | --- | --- | --- | --- | --- |